 We used a linear accelerator (Linac) integrated with an X-ray and flat panel detector (FPD) system (Elekta Synergy, Elekta AB, Stockholm, Sweden).
-The X-ray and FPD system was mounted on the gantry system of the Linac, and the beam directions of the Linac and of the X-ray and FPD systems were orthogonal to each other.
+The X-ray and FPD system was mounted on the gantry system of the Linac, and the beam direction of the Linac and that of the X-ray and FPD system were orthogonal to each other.

-The X-ray and FPD system is able to perform CBCT and provide 3D volume data on a patient immediately prior to irradiation.
-The CBCT volume data are typically registered immediately with the CT volume data of the radiotherapy plan for calculation of errors in patient positioning.
+The X-ray and FPD system can perform CBCT and can provide 3D volume data on a patient just before irradiation.
+In general, the CBCT volume data are immediately registered with CT volume data for radiotherapy planning for calculation of errors in patient positioning.
 The couch is then moved to correct these errors.

-Using this system, we measured setup errors consisting of translational errors for each patient in the X, Y, and Z directions, and rotational errors for each patient around each axis.
+Using this system, we obtained setup errors, which consisted of translational errors for a patient in the X, Y and Z directions and rotational errors for a patient around each axis.
 Systematic components (mean) and random components (standard deviation) of the setup errors for each axis and each case are shown in Table 1.
-The X-axis indicates the lateral direction (right to left), the Y-axis indicates the longitudinal direction (inferior to superior), and the Z-axis indicates the vertical direction (posterior to anterior) of the patient
+The X axis indicates the lateral direction (right to left) of a patient, the Y axis indicates the longitudinal direction (inferior to superior) and the Z axis indicates the vertical direction (posterior to anterior) (Fig. 1).

-(Figure 1).
-CBCT and registration are performed routinely at every dose fraction in the hospital.
-Setup error data were obtained retrospectively.
+CBCT and registration were performed routinely at every dose fraction for many cases in the hospital, and thus setup error data were obtained retrospectively.
 A small field of view (270 mm in diameter in the XY plane and 264 mm in the Z axis; a 512 x 512 x 512 matrix) was used for all acquisitions.
-The algorithm of registration was bone-matching, which uses the bone structure of the patient to calculate positional errors.
+The algorithm of registration was bone matching, which used the bone structure of the patient to calculate positional errors.

-To ascertain the effects of daily setup errors on the dose distribution, we developed a radiotherapy plan that included setup errors.
-This plan was constructed from the approved plan, which was used for the actual treatment.
-All beams in the approved plan were duplicated for every fraction.
-For example, if the approved plan had four beams and 20 fractions, a plan with 80 beams was designed.
-Alignment of all beams was rearranged for producing daily setup errors.
-The beam alignment was calculated by use of a transformation between the orthogonal coordinate system and the spherical coordinate system and affine transformation.
-The gantry angle and couch angle were used as components in a spherical coordinate system with origin at the isocenter.
-The tilt angle was used for the gantry angle, and the azimuth angle stood for the couch angle.
-Setup errors were the components in an orthogonal coordinate system.
+We developed a radiotherapy plan with setup errors to obtain dose distribution affected by daily setup errors.
+This plan was built from the approved plan, which was used for the actual treatment.
+All beams in the approved plan were copied for every fraction; for example, the approved plan had four beams and 20 fractions, and therefore, a plan with 80 beams was designed.
+Alignment of all beams was rearranged for producing the daily setup errors.
+The beam alignment was calculated by transformation between the orthogonal coordinate system and the sphere coordinate system, and by affine transformation.
+The gantry angle and couch angle are components in a sphere coordinate system that originates at the isocenter; the tilt angle stands for the gantry angle and the azimuth angle stands for the couch angle.
+Setup errors are the components in an orthogonal coordinate system.